- Details

 It if does not function well, please let me know.

 Fortunately it was possible to maintain the current weblog-address.
-However it was not possible to have the same RSS-feed.
+However it was not possible

 So if you follow my blog with a feedreader, please find the new RSS-feed at the bottom of this page.